PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added retry to Notifier when failing to send notifications
   * express jobs
   * make new dis datasets even if files are already available at T2
   * short/long mapping for ANALY_LYON-T2